acramer02/WildSwitch/DESIGN.md

 # apology
 prints an inputted error message on apology.html

-# generate_user
-takes a username as input, and returns the equivalent of the mycards page for that user, albeit without their cash stores value.
-This was easier than coding it in the way we did for mycards because we had to be able to make some modifications to allow users to buy cards off of that page.
-We implemented this by using SQL queries to get the info for the players and creating two empty lists for batters and pitchers.
-We then for-looped through all of the players we got through our SQL query, appending them to pitchers and batters accordingly, and then passing that info through to usersearch.html.

 # usd
 Again, something we took from Finance.
 But the way it works is it takes a number, converts it to a two-decimal float, and then adds the dollar sign in front.
 This was important for us to keep because we wanted to work with numeric values for money, but display it in dollar format.